June 9, 2024

 The best 3-day Hanoi itinerary is one that involves discovering the best that the Vietnamese capital has to offer, eating fantastic food and staying in an excellent hotel that meets your individual tastes and budget.

-Although three days is enough time in the city to see most of the main attractions, donât be surprised if you find yourself staying longer.
 Whether itâs uncovering Vietnam War history, paying your respects at the Mausoleum of Ho Chi Minh or strolling through Hanoiâs lush green spaces and around its lakes, this city is one that is sure to delight you during your travels.

 Did you get a chance to visit Hanoi?
 Let me know about your trip in the comments below!